Shopify is among the most popular tools for building your ecommerce website, and with good reason.

 |Platform||Ease of Use||Phone Support||24/7 Support||Chat Support||Community Rating||# of Apps/ Plugins|

-While several other platforms, including BigCommerce, 3dCart, Volusion, Prestashop, and Wix offer phone support, you won’t find 24/7 support from all of them.
-Most of the platforms, with the exception of Prestashop, Wix, and Magento, offer chat support.
+While several other platforms, including BigCommerce, Shift4Shop, Volusion, Prestashop, and Wix, offer phone support, you won’t find 24/7 support from all of them.
+Most of the platforms, with the exception of Prestashop, Wix, and Adobe Commerce, offer chat support.

-Magento is the one that really loses in this area.
+Adobe Commerce is the one that really loses in this area.
 Not only is it the hardest platform to use, but there is also no phone support or chat support, let alone 24/7 support.
-You’re on your own with this one – or putting everything in the hands of a Magento expert if you’re not a coding genius.
-And that’s okay because unless you’re able to build everything yourself and want a highly customized solution, Magento isn’t something that should really be on your radar anyway.
+You’re on your own with this one – or putting everything in the hands of an Adobe Commerce expert if you’re not a coding genius.
+And that’s okay because unless you’re able to build everything yourself and want a highly customized solution, Adobe Commerce isn’t something that should really be on your radar anyway.

 If, as you’re reading this, you’re starting to realize Shopify may not be the best option for you, there are plenty of other website builders available for your store.

 BigCommerce is an ideal choice for the majority of B2C businesses and companies with more extensive inventories.
 While there are no additional transaction fees with BigCommerce, Shopify offers two times more payment gateways than BigCommerce and about five times as many apps and plugins.
-Shopify offers nine free themes, where BigCommerce offers 12 free options.
+Shopify offers 12 free themes, whereas BigCommerce offers 15 free options.
 Premium themes are priced comparably between the platforms, at $140 for Shopify and $150 for BigCommerce.

 Ultimately, Bigcommerce has the most built-in features of any e-commerce platform included in our research.
 It beats Shopify in terms of SEO support and support for multi-channel selling.
 Even though Shopify can handle multi-channel selling there is a bit of a learning curve for users.